 Daughter Alma Mayle (1919-2009) was born on May 19, 1919, in Simpson, Barbour County.
 She married John Mayle (1915-2003) and relocated to Canton.
 They had at least two children, Patricia Rowh and James Mayle.
 They may also have had a son Gary Lee Mayle Sr., but this is not yet confirmed.
 John died on Jan.
 27, 2003.
 Alma outlived him by more than six years.
 She passed away on July 5, 2009, at the Louisville Center for Rehabilitation and Nursing Home near Canton.
 Rev. Martin "Jack" Mayle oversaw her funeral, followed by interment in Evergreen Memorial Gardens.

 Son Coy Mayle (1922-2006) was born on Jan.
 17, 1922.
-He married Roberta Croston ( ? -1981).
-They had six children -- Roger Lee Mayle, Robert Lee Mayle, John Junior Mayle, James Arthur Mayle, Catherine Mayle and Violet Mayle.
-They resided in Galloway, Barbour County.
-Said a newspaper, Coy was a "coal miner with 34 years service.
+In 1944, when he was 22 years of age, he married 18-year-old Roberta Croston (1926-1981), daughter of John Wesley and Susie Jane (Mayle) Croston.
+In an interesting twist, Coy's brother Homer wedded Roberta's sister Bertha.
+They produced a family of six children -- Roger Lee Mayle, Robert Lee Mayle, Johnny Junior Mayle, James Arthur Mayle, Catherine Mayle and Violet Mayle.
+The Mayleses resided in Galloway, Barbour County.
+Said a newspaper, Coy labored as a "coal miner with 34 years service.
 He was an avid hunter and fisherman and had played on several area baseball teams."
-Roberta died on Nov.
+Sadly, Roberta died on Nov.
 4, 1981.
+The cause of her passing is unknown.
 Coy survived her by 27 years.
-He passed away at the age of 84 on May 12, 2006, "following an extended illness."
-He was laid to rest in the Tim Mayle Cemetery.
+He succumbed to the Angel of Death at the age of 84 on May 12, 2006, following a lengthy illness.
+His mortal remains were laid to rest in the Tim Mayle Cemetery, also known as Old Point Pleasant Cemetery.
 He was survived by 19 grandchildren and 21 great-grandchildren.

 ~ Stepdaughter Ollie Frances Bell (Mayle) Newman ~